vrikodar/P4ck3t/P4ck3t.md

      - no over head on network that might unnecessarily consume bandwidth
      - Manual update is required when there are changes in topology

+`Dynamic Routes`
+     - uses a Routing protocol
+     - Automatically adjust Routes based on topology or traffic changes
+     - Routers exchange network information with each other

+## How Routers Determine the Best Route

+`Static` - Decided by administrator

+`RIP` - Hop Count

+`OSPF` - Bandwidth

+`EIGRP` - Bandwidth + Delay